gbeckers/sound/doc/recommended.rst

 The WAV format is normally limited to file sizes less than 4 Gb.
 Recording equipment will often generate multiple files when the 4 Gb limit is crossed.
-In the Sound library, such files of consecutive audio chunks can easily be accessed as one sound with the ChunkedDiskAudioSnd object.
+In the Sound library, such files of consecutive audio chunks can easily be accessed as one sound with the ChunkedSnd object.

-If you change the data with some transformation it is recommended to store the results in a 64-bit float format, disk space is not a major concern.
+If you change the data with some transformation it is recommended to store the results in a 64-bit float format, if disk space is not a major concern.
 If you do not need an audio file then a float64 `Darr
 <https://github.com/gbeckers/Darr>`__ array is a good option
 because this maximizes accessibility of your data by other scientific computing